 Practically speaking, that means you’re presented with a cross-section of charcoal-coloured buildings and an unflinching view of the people eking out an existence within.
 Sampling elements of survival games, you manage their lives, directing them to craft and trade during the day, and then – once the snipers are gone – sending them out to scavenge for food and medicine at night.
 Think of it as the war games equivalent of Fallout Shelter, but with less busy work and much more to say – as we found in our This War of Mine review.

 There is no way for you to win this war or to contribute to it.
 Your role is simply to keep going, and somehow reconcile your needs with your conscience.
-This War of Mine isn’t fun, per se, but it is one of the most important videogames to confront warand has paved the way for Call of Duty: WW2 and Battlefield 1’s more thoughtful breed of war games in the process.
+This War of Mine isn’t fun, per se, but it’s uneasy brilliance makes it one of the most important videogames to confront war and has paved the way for Call of Duty: WW2 and Battlefield 1’s more thoughtful breed of war games in the process.

-Tyranny sales might have been poor, but it still boasts one of the best RPGs when it comes to its depictions of war in gaming.
-You might have been encouraged to think of Tyranny as Obsidian’s fantasy RPG about evil, and it is that.
+Tyranny sales might have been poor, but it;s still one of the best RPGs when it comes to its depictions of war in gaming.
+You might have been encouraged to think of Tyranny as Obsidian’s fantasy title about evil, and it is that.
 But that evil comes about because of where it puts you: at the frontlines in a brutal conquest that has ripped a land to shreds.

 At the game’s opening, The Tiers have been at war for several years – their people displaced, conscripted, or made to pull carts in the slave army of the Scarlet Chorus.
 Surely there are no other war games where you can have a child soldier as a companion – the damaged Sirin, kidnapped by an overlord keen to harness her innate powers of mind control.